buttonsrtoys/mvvm_plus/README.md

 ![mvvm plus logo](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/MvvmPlusLogo.png)

-MVVM+ is a lightweight Flutter implementation of MVVM, plus support for sharing business logic across widgets.
+MVVM+ is a Flutter implementation of MVVM, plus support for sharing business logic across widgets.

-MVVM+ extends ChangeNotifier for its Model, View Model, and Property classes, so will be familiar to most Flutter developers.
+MVVM+ extends ChangeNotifier, ValueNotifier, and StatefulWidget.
+So, if you are familiar with these Flutter classes, MVVM+ will feel very familiar you.

 ## Model-View-View Model (MVVM)